Classroom Music classes will follow a "trimester" schedule for the 2021 - 22 school year.

-7th grade general music classes consist of 5 main units:
+7th grade classroom music classes consist of 5 main units:

 Keyboard Performance, Guitar Performance, Theory, Composition and The American Musical.